KellerFuchs/pwh/README.md

 - it cannot recover the client's password.

+### Rationale

+In the absence of a good Zero-Knowledge Password Proof protocol, it seems impossible to have both:
+- the data in the authentication DB is not sufficient for a client to successfully authenticate;
+- an adversary observing the communication with the authentication server may not impersonate the client.

+Given that a breaks on the communication channel would likely allow to impersonate the user in the scope of the current session, and given the frequency of database “leaks” (vs. critical TLS bugs), it seems reasonable to prioritize requirement 4.

 ### TLS for the authentication server

 As stated, the authentication server must use a transport protocol that guarantees confidentiality and authenticates the server.

 It is not required to implement it using TLS, but in the case of TLS:
-  - forward secrecy (as provided by Ephemeral (EC)DH) SHOULD be provided;
+  1. forward secrecy (as provided by Ephemeral (EC)DH) SHOULD be provided;
-  - insecure versions of TLS SHOULD be disabled;
+  2. insecure versions of TLS SHOULD be disabled;
-  - the certificate and signing key used by the authentication server SHOULD NOT be used by any other service;
+  3. the certificate and signing key used by the authentication server SHOULD NOT be used by any other service;
-  - only strong cipher-suites MUST be employed (and accepted);
+  4. only strong cipher-suites MUST be employed (and accepted);
-  - the client MUST validate the authentication server's certificate;
+  5. the client MUST validate the authentication server's certificate;
      the public key, certificate or matching CA SHOULD be pinned by the client.

+#### Rationale

+- 1. protects clients from a future key compromise.
+- 2. and 3. makes the TLS session harder to attack directly;
+  recent attacks relied on keys being reused on less-well-configured services.
+- 4. is a basic requirement for the communication channel to be secure.
+- 5. is required to prevent trivial Man-in-the-Middle attacks.

-## Requirements
+## Pre-requisites

 - A constant `SERVICE` string, unique to this service.
   - It SHOULD be the URI of the authentication API endpoint, if applicable.
   - If not applicable, it SHOULD be a [RFC 4122] random UUID.
 - A set of [hashing scheme]s supported client-side, known to the client, including a single *preferred* scheme.